-We have audited the financial statements of Persatuan Kechara Soup Kitchen Malaysia (Kechara Soup Kitchen Society Malaysia), which comprise the Statement of Financial Position as at 31 December 2022, and the Statement of Income and Expenditure, Statement of Changes in Equity and Statement of Cash Flows for the financial year then ended, and a summary of significant accounting policies and other explanatory notes, as set out on pages 5 to 23.
+We have audited the financial statements of Persatuan Kechara Soup Kitchen Malaysia (Kechara Soup Kitchen Society Malaysia), which comprise the statement of financial position as at 31 December 2023 of the Society, and the statement of income and expenditure, statement of changes in equity and statement of cash flows of the Society for the financial year then ended, and notes to the financial statements, including a summary of material accounting policies, as set out on pages 5 to 25.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Society as at 31 December 2022, and of its financial performance and its cash flows for the financial year ended 31 December 2022 in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards, the requirements of the Societies Act 1966 in Malaysia and the provisions of the constitution.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Society as at 31 December 2023, and of its financial performance and its cash flows for the financial year then ended in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards, the requirements of the Societies Act 1966 in Malaysia and the provisions of the constitution.